jilliangmeehan/looore/content/Theories/Natlan timeline (maybe).md

 ## The first Pyro Archon
 At some point, Xbalanque meets the future [[Sacred Lord]], who is imprisoned (and probably in his dragon form).
 He shows him "great compassion," which makes the Sacred Lord love him.

-Presumably during the Archon War, Xbalanque defeats [[Xiuhcoatl]] and carves out his heart as a sacrifice to become the first Pyro Archon.
+Presumably during the Archon War, Xbalanque defeats [[Xiuhcoatl]] and carves out his own heart as a sacrifice to become the first Pyro Archon ([[Blazing Sacrificial Heart]]).

 Later, Xbalanque "ascends," basically giving his authority back to the Sacred Flame for the next Pyro Archon.